Table of Contents

 Apply this software to restore your deleted pictures or photos on Mac hard drive or external storage devices like USB, SD card, or external hard drive on your own.

-Step 1.
-Launch EaseUS Data Recovery Wizard for Mac, hover the mouse over the system drive where the Photos Library is, and click "Scan".
+Launch EaseUS Data Recovery Wizard for Mac, hover the mouse over the system drive where the Photos Library is, and click "Search for lost files".

-Step 2.
-After finishing the scan, click "Photos" in Quick Access.
+After finishing the scan, click "Photos" under the "Path" tab.
 All your lost photos will list here.

-Step 3.
-Double-click to preview the photo, select the right one and click "Recover" to save the photos to another secure location on Mac.
+Double-click to preview the photo, select the right one and click "Recover" to save the images to another secure location on your Mac.

 This Mac picture recovery software fully supports Mac HFS+/FAT/NTFS/NTFS5 file system on macOS and Mac OS X. What's more, it works great in helping solve the following problems: